 I have discussed Minoxidil (brand name Rogaine) many times on this blog in the past.
 It is one of only two drugs officially approved by the US FDA to treat male pattern hair loss.
 The other being Finasteride, which targets dihydrotestosterone (DHT) reduction.

 Most men use 5% topical Minoxidil foam and apply it to their scalps twice per day.
 For those who get adverse reactions, dosage is sometimes reduced to once per day.
 Women tend to use the 2% topical formulation to regrow thinning hair.
-Very few people use oral Minoxidil to treat male androgenetic alopecia or female pattern hair loss.
+Until recently, very few people used oral Minoxidil to treat male androgenetic alopecia or female pattern hair loss.
+Some people use extra strength 15% topical Minoxidil to get more hair growth.

 A women’s version was approved in 1991.
 To this day, it is not entirely clear as to how Minoxidil works in promoting hair growth, with a number of theories out there, implying the likely involvement of multiple mechanisms.
 These include agonistic affects on adenosine-triphosphate (ATP)-sensitive potassium channels; prostaglandin stimulation in the dermal papillae; and anti-androgenic properties.

-Several years ago, I read a very lengthy and thoughtful comment by Thai hair transplant surgeon Dr. Damkerng Pathomvanich.
-He outlined why he prescribes oral Minoxidil to a select few of his patients Low-dose oral Minoxidil (LDOM) for hair loss in select patients can be very effective.
-Update: In October 2020, Dr. Ratchathorn Panchaprateep from Thailand also released positive findings in relation to this drug.
+Several years ago, I read a very lengthy and thoughtful comment by Thailand based hair transplant surgeon Dr. Damkerng Pathomvanich.
+He outlined why he prescribes oral Minoxidil to some of his patients.
+Low-dose oral Minoxidil (LDOM) for hair loss in select patients can be very effective.
+Moreover, in October 2020, another Thailand based doctor named Ratchathorn Panchaprateep also released positive findings in relation to this drug.

 According to Dr. Path (as well as per other physicians that had given him feedback), 5 mg per day was an ideal dosage that did not change patient blood pressure readings significantly.
-Some physicians even recommend trying 2.5 mg per day.
-In fact doses as low as 0.25 mg to 1.25 mg per day have results in hair growth in some patients.
+Note that most US physicians seem to recommend 2.5 mg per day.
+In fact doses as low as 0.25 mg to 1.25 mg per day have shown hair growth results growth in some patients.
+Women tend to be put on lower doses than men due to the hirsutism side effect.

 Side effects are still possible at low doses.
 Dr. Pathomvanich does not prescribe oral Minoxidil to patients who have blood pressure, heart, liver or kidney problems.